-The co-curricular classes for art, music, physical education, computer, Spanish, and service learning enhance and extend our core Montessori curriculum.
-Our qualified and experienced co-curricular instructors collaborate with the classroom teachers to provide well-rounded and comprehensive programs.
+The co-curricular classes for art, music, physical education, computer, Spanish and Community Engagement enhance and extend our core Montessori curriculum.
+Our qualified and experienced instructors collaborate with the classroom teachers to provide well-rounded and comprehensive programs.

 Art: Fine arts are an integral aspect of the early childhood classroom.
 Art media materials are available throughout the work day, beginning with simple activities such as using scissors, paints, and other art tools to express their own imaginative ideas.

 Music: Group singing is a regular class activity and the children explore musical expression with rhythm instruments and movement activities.
 Weekly music instruction with the music teacher explores such music concepts as beat, rhythm, vocalization and simple notation.
 The instructor also introduces dancing as a musical expression.

 Spanish: The Spanish-speaking instructor enthusiastically presents vocabulary lessons to create a foundation in accurate pronunciation and discrimination of phonetic sounds.
 The lessons follow a whole-language approach: The children learn to speak by practicing language as it is used naturally to communicate.

 Movement: Working with the Montessori materials supports the child’s developing fine motor coordination and large-motor skills.
 Dancing, field games, and free play all expand the child’s movement experiences.

 Suzuki Piano- (Full-Day Kindergarten students only) The central belief of Suzuki, based on language acquisition theories, is that all people can and will learn from their environment, starting at a young age.
 This philosophy embraces an early immersion with the instrument.
 A Suzuki instructor works with the children at MAEL during the school day.

 Elementary and Junior High